 East Park Lake - McLean Co.

 Heckers Lake - Sheridan Co.

+Lake Ashtabula - Barnes and Griggs Cos.

 Lake Audubon - McLean Co.

 Larimore Dam - Grand Forks Co.

+McClusky Canal

-McClusky Canal New Johns Lake - Burleigh Co.
+New Johns Lake - Burleigh Co.

 Red Willow Lake - Griggs Co.

 West Park Lake - McLean Co.

+Whitman Dam - Nelson Co.

 Wood Lake - Benson Co.

-In addition to possessing the needed valid fishing license, all individuals who participate in darkhouse spearfishing must first register on the Game and Fish Department website (gf.nd.gov), or through any Department office, prior to participating.
+Individuals who are required to possess the needed valid fishing license to participate in darkhouse spearfishing must first register on the Game and Fish Department website (gf.nd.gov) prior to participating.

 It is illegal to return fish to the water after they are speared.
-Possession of a spear is counted as a hook-andline fishing pole while darkhouse spearfishing.
+Possession of a spear is counted as a hook-and-line fishing pole while darkhouse spearfishing.
 Legal darkhouse spear equipment shall be any manually powered shaft with barbed points.
 The spear head shall not exceed 12 inches in width.
 Pneumatic or rubber band powered spear guns may not be used.
 Artificials and all legal bait, with the exception of live white sucker and rainbow smelt, may be used as decoys.
 (Note: it is legal to use live white suckers as decoys on the Red and Bois de Sioux rivers up to the first vehicular bridge or crossing on any of their tributaries).
-Any line used for a decoy will be considered a hook-and-line fishing pole if a hook is attached to the line.
+Any line used for a decoy will be considered a hook-and-line fishing pole.

 There is no restriction on the size of the ice hole while actively engaged in darkhouse spearfishing.
 When a hole greater than 10 inches in diameter is left in the ice when a darkhouse is moved, the area in the immediate vicinity of the hole must be adequately marked by the spearer with a natural object or a brightly painted or colored wooden lath.
 Markers must be in the possession of the angler as soon as a hole greater than 10 inches in diameter is made.
 Markers must be visible from a minimum of 150 feet.

-C. Archery and Spearfishing
+C. Archery (Bow) and Spearfishing